JLLeitschuh/gradle-kotlin-aspectj-weaver/README.md

-# Gradle Kotlin AspectJ Weaver
+# Kotlin AspectJ Weaver Gradle Plugin

 A Gradle plugin that allows you to weave Java and Kotlin files with AspectJ.